SafeExamBrowser/seb-server/docs/lmssetup.rst

   Server tries to make use of the above described API's of the Open edX system.

     .. note::
-      if you want to use the automated SEB restriction feature, the `Open edX SEB Plugin <https://seb-server.readthedocs.io/en/latest/lmssetup.html#lms-setup-rest-plugin-label>`_ must be installed properly on the LMS.
+      If you want to use the automated SEB restriction feature too, the `Open edX SEB Plugin <https://seb-server.readthedocs.io/en/latest/lmssetup.html#lms-setup-rest-plugin-label>`_ must be installed properly on the LMS.

 - **: Moodle**: This type is to bind an existing `Moodle <https://moodle.org//>`_ LMS system that is available on the Internet or intranet.
 The SEB
   Server tries to make use of the described API's of the Moodle system but there is currently no SEB restriction plugin available that works